 In Prague, a 24-hour police station dedicated to assistance to foreign victims of crime is located at Jungmannovo náměstí 9, near the Můstek metro station.

 Prague - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Prague and follow the instructions.
-You may also call collect the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada to Czechia, in Prague, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.